eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       <div class="section" data-description="boss-3">
         <h2>Boss 3 - The Warrior</h2>
         <img src="{{ site.baseurl }}/images/trials/hrc/warrior.jpg" alt="Boss 3 - The Warrior" />
-        Despite being one of the oldest, this is still one of the hardest hitting bosses in the game.
+        <p>Despite being one of the oldest, this is still one of the hardest hitting bosses in the game.
 The Warrior puts a lot of pressure on the tank, requires some full group co-ordination and a fair lot of effort from your healers to complete it.
 There are two circles (to the left and right of the boss as you enter the room), the left increases health recovery and the right increases damage done for anyone standing inside (including the enemies).
-These are generated by the statues on either side and will be destroyed one by one during the fight.
+These are generated by the statues on either side and will be destroyed one by one during the fight.</p>
         <ul>
           <li><b>Channeled Swipes</b> - A series of heavy slashes that each do a lot of damage to whoever has aggro and to anyone standing close enough in front of him.</li>
           <li><b>Shield Throw</b> - A random group member will be targeted, indicated by a large rectangular AoE field, and the boss will throw his shield like a boomerang in that direction.
 It will hit for a lot of damage and knock down anyone not blocking; it hits on the way out and on the return.</li>